Massachusetts Exempt vs Non-Exempt Employees

-- Under the laws in Massachusetts, only certain employees can be considered exempt.
+Under Massachusetts laws, only certain employees can be considered exempt.
 For example:

-- Bona fide executives and professionals may be considered exempt.
-The term “bona fide” means that these workers must legitimately be executives or professionals and not simply defined as such for purposes of avoiding overtime requirements.
+- Bonafide executives and professionals may be considered exempt.
+The term "bonafide" means that these workers must legitimately be executives or professionals and not merely defined to avoid overtime pay.

-- Bona fide administrative employees.
-Typically, the employee must have a salary of at least $455 weekly and must be engaged in non-manual work that is directly related to managing the company or interacting with customers.
+- Bonafide administrative employees.
+Typically, the employee must have a salary of at least $455 weekly and must be engaged in non-manual work directly related to managing the company or interacting with customers.

-- Certain computer and creative professionals are considered to be exempt employees.
+- Some computer and creative professionals are considered exempt employees.